dapr/docs/concepts/security/README.md

 When deploying on Azure Kubernetes Service (AKS), you can use [Azure Active Directory (AD) service principals]( https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) to control access to management activities and resource management.

 ## Threat Model
+Threat modeling is a process by which potential threats, such as structural vulnerabilities or the absence of appropriate safeguards, can be identified, enumerated, and mitigations can be prioritized.
+The Dapr threat model is below.

 ![Threat Model](../../images/threat_model.png)